 Wearing clothes is the most effective way to stop the sun’s ultraviolet rays from getting to your skin.
 Nowadays you can buy clothes made from specially manufactured sun protective fabrics.
 These clothes will be labelled with a UV Protection Factor (UPF) rating; the higher the number, the better the protection.
+Note that UPF protection is not equivalent to the SPF rating used for sunscreens; clothing labelled as UPF 50 gives much better protection than a sunscreen labelled as SPF 50.

 However, it isn’t necessary to buy special clothes to keep the sun’s rays off you.
 Here are some tips for choosing what to wear to keep sun-safe: